NIAID-Data-Ecosystem/nde_research/README.md

 ## Table of contents

 * [tool_suitability_research](https://github.com/NIAID-Data-Ecosystem/nde_research/tree/main/tool_suitability_research/): The repos contained here include research on the performance of tools for potential use in metadata augmentation.
+* [gpt_topic_evaluation](https://github.com/NIAID-Data-Ecosystem/nde_research/tree/main/gpt_topic_evaluation/): The repos contained here include different ways of evaluating the topic category values including:
+  * interrater evaluation of topic categories based on the conceptual similarity metric
+  * investigations of bias (for example, the tendency to overuse 'Human biology') in order to generate heuristics for improving the quality of the topicCategory augmentation